-You will have the opportunity to work in well-equipped professional workshops and studios with access seven days a week, 8.30am to 10pm.
-Workshops includes specialist equipment and facilities such as the forge, pottery and photography areas.
+Students have the opportunity to work in well-equipped professional workshops and studios with access seven days a week, 8.30am to 10pm.
+Workshops include specialist equipment and facilities such as the forge, pottery and photography areas.

-The dedicated Art and Conservation Library gives you access to over 10,000 books, journals and DVDs.
+The dedicated Arts and Conservation Library gives you access to approximately 11,000 books and 85 journals.
 There is a local interest section and a general reference area.
 The online catalogue is available throughout the workshops, computer suite and the library itself.

 Also available is a library homepage which provides access to a